ddbj/www/_faq/en/scp-e.md

 When transferring data files by using a private key generated in the other operating system, please check format of a private key.
 [Convert private key](/account-e.html#convert-private-key)

+Environments and private key formats:
-**In Unix/Mac OS X**: Convert a key in the Windows PuTTY file format into the OpenSSH.
+* Unix/Mac OS X: Use an OpenSSH-format key.
+Convert a key in the Windows PuTTY file format into the OpenSSH.

-**In Windows WinSCP:** Convert a key in the Unix/Mac OS X OpenSSH file format into the Windows PuTTY format.
+* Windows WinSCP: Use a PuTTY-format key.
+Convert a key in the Unix/Mac OS X OpenSSH file format into the Windows PuTTY format.

 When these are correct, because we do not support technical details regarding use of third-party softwares, please refer to websites of softwares or confirm your system administrators whether scp (port 22) is allowed or not.

 ### Windows PowerShell {#ps}

+#### invalid format error {#invalid-format-error}

+A PuTTY-format private key causes "invalid format" error, [convert the key into OpenSSH-format](/account-e.html#putty-openssh).

+#### UNPROTECTED PRIVATE KEY FILE WARNING {#unprotected}

 If the private key access permission is too open, following error will be shown.
 ```